almossawi/badarguments/extras/content/posts/main/index.md

 But minister, one feels compelled to ask, you spend much of your time in that same region in hopes of spreading _your_ influence.
 Not that it has any bearing on whether or not the Rabbit Kingdom's influence is good or evil, but it does reveal a presupposed position that everything we do is categorically good and everything somebody we don't like does isn't.

 **Foregone conclusions**.
 Words, phrases, and preambles can be used to presuppose facts about the world without evidence.
 They can suggest that what follows or what precedes them is a foregone conclusion that's universally applicable.
-Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, obviously, as we all know, rather, it turns out, right.
+Some of those words are: the fact of the matter is, it is generally assumed, it therefore follows, in the final analysis, so, obviously, as we all know, rather, it turns out, right, and surely.

 “In the final analysis, the goal of life is to be happy.”

 “As we all know, if you want to be happy, quit your day job and follow your passion.”

+"As it turns out, my path in life has been a unique one."

+“You can’t believe that, surely.”
+(Common in British English.)

 "Some people browsing my work have called it the ultimate map of maps, right."

-"As it turns out, my path in life has been a unique one."
+(Common in Silicon Valley English.)

 "Books never go back before the 18th century to explain the origins of data visualization.
 As if nothing else happened before, right."